 Tools to Bypass Venezuela Internet Restrictions

 To serve the goal of protecting your privacy in the online domain, there are many tools available, each with their own pros and cons.
 Which one should you choose among them depends on the reason you need them for.

 For Venezuelan Netizens, the threat of being tracked online by Government authorities and the lack of access to many websites urge users to rely on the following online tools:

 Why do you need A VPN for Venezuela

 After analysing the internet restrictions and surveillance in Venezuela, VPNs are perhaps the safest bet for Venezuelans, as they provide the exact features required to serve the purpose required in the country.

-Firstly, most top VPN services offers AES 256 grade military encryption, which scrambles user data so that its of no use to anyone who tries to intercept it.
+Firstly, most top VPN services offer AES 256 grade military encryption, which scrambles user data so that it’s of no use to anyone who tries to intercept it.
 This encryption standard cannot be overcome even by brute force computing.

 VPNs also offer hundreds, sometimes thousands, of servers across the world, allowing you to re-route your internet connection from places where internet restrictions are not that stringent.
 This will enable you to visit all sorts of geo-restricted sites in the country, whether they lie under the temporary or permanent block umbrella.